sajjaadf/Mice-And-Men-Mock-Trial/Witness-Answers.md

 - Its away from everybody.
 (At the brush)
 - Depending on the situation, running away.
 - I guess not why, that is why we and Lennie wanted to be isolated, safe from himself.
 (Keep away from other people)
+- Keeps away from other people.
+- Not 3rd chance.
+- Damage in prison less that damage in society.
+- Bigger Danger to society if runs away.